Mark Segal

-Mark Allan Segal (born 1951), Mark Segal and his Famous TV Zaps is a social activist and author.
+Mark Allan Segal (born 1951) is an American social activist and author.
 He participated in the Stonewall riots and was one of the original founders of the Gay Liberation Front where he created its Gay Youth program.
 He was the founder and former president of the National Gay Newspaper Guild and purchased the Philadelphia Gay News.
-He has won numerous journalism awards for his column "Mark my Works," including best column by The National Newspaper Association, Suburban Newspaper Association and The Society of Professional Journalist.
+He has won numerous journalism awards for his column "Mark my Works," including best column by The National Newspaper Association, Suburban Newspaper Association and The Society of Professional Journalists.